-The Chicago dog bite attorneys of Rosenfeld Injury Lawyers LLC have taken on thousands of cases on behalf of clients who have had unpleasant encounters with dogs due to the irresponsible behavior of their owners, serving as a reminder that dog ownership comes with responsibility.
+The Chicago dog bite attorneys of Rosenfeld Injury Lawyers, LLC has taken on thousands of cases on behalf of clients who have had unpleasant encounters (dog bites) with dogs due to the irresponsible behavior of their owners, serving as a reminder that dog ownership comes with responsibility.

 Protecting Yourself and Children From Strange Dogs

 It is much easier to predict the behavior of an animal that lives with you and has been the subject of your love and attentive training for its entire life.

-- Always obtain permission from a dog’s owner prior to interacting with the animal.
+- Always obtain permission from a dog’s owner before interacting with the animal.
 Dogs often pick up on cues from their owners and are more likely to be open to contact when the owner shows signs of accepting you.
 Additionally, the owner is more likely to know the dog’s temperament and whether it is approachable.

 - If a dog does attack and knocks you onto the ground, the safest response is to curl into a ball, protecting your stomach by pulling your knees up and locking your fingers behind your neck to protect your neck.
-Once in this position, remain still and there is a high probability that the dog will no longer feel threatened and walk away after smelling or licking you.
+Once in this position, remain still, and there is a high probability that the dog will no longer feel threatened and walk away after smelling or licking you.